Written by Paul J Bucknell on October, 17, 2019

 Together, these questions bring clarity to our tangled feelings and thoughts.
 So first ask, what is this thought inducing me to think or feel?
 This question aids us to discover where this thought or feeling is projecting us.
 We need to notice if our feelings or thoughts foster lies, anger, depression, worry, fear, hate, bitterness, vengeance, or love, kindness, purity, holiness.
 We are not just acknowledging our thoughts and feelings but observing where they are trying to lead us.
 This does not mean we are open to these thoughts.
 We have built-in guards standing against some of those suggestions like suicide, but if we had no guards, where would those thoughts take us?
 Once we answer this question, then we can go on with the second question.

-The second question has us discern whether this is something God would induce within us.
+The second question has us discern whether God would induce this within us.
 If it is not honoring to God, then we can easily conclude the source of these thoughts and feelings are from the evil one.

 Again, what does the thought/feeling make me feel or want?
 If it is evil, then we know it is not from God.
 If it issues forth joy, courage, and patience, then we know it is from God.
 This simple test takes all the guesswork out of our ever so complicated thoughts and feelings!